cptaffe/ieee_vr/scripts/md/slides.md

 With Unity open, run the extension from the download location, and import all the files.

-This extension will import the Vuforia SDK into the root directory of the project
+This extension will import the Vuforia SDK into the root directory of the project.

 ---
+title: Getting to know Vuforia
+subtitle: The Insides
+class: segue dark nobackground

+---
+title: Getting to know Vuforia
+subtitle: File System

+Editor and Plugins folders
+	Contains the code

+Qualcomm Augmented Reality
+	Contains important resources

+StreamingAssets
+	Contains the target databases from the developer portal

+---
+title: Getting to know Vuforia
+subtitle: Asset Analysis